 I am having problems with my child’s current school, what should I do?

-Before you make a definite decision to request to move to another school you should think very carefully and talk through any problems you have with your current school with a view to resolving the issues.
-It is advisable to resolve any issues rather than move away from the school.
-Schools may have an Education Welfare Officer who can be contacted through the school.
+Before you make a definite decision to request to move to another school, you should think very carefully and talk through any problems you have with your current school.
+It is advisable to resolve any issues rather than move away from the school where possible.
+There may be an Education Welfare Officer who can be contacted through the school.

 What if I move house but want to keep my child at their current school?

 If you move house, you can choose to keep your child at their current school.
 However, you should be aware that this may affect any entitlement you have to transport assistance.
 If you have other children, there is no guarantee that they will be given a place.

 If I move into a school’s catchment area, does that guarantee my child a place at the school?